 Back to Top

 ¶1.
-“But now, Job, hear my speech, I pray, and give ear to all my words.
+“So then, Job, hear my words, I pray, and give ear to all my words.

-2.Behold now, I open my mouth.
+2.Behold now, I have opened my mouth.
 My tongue speaks in my mouth.

-3.My words will show the uprightness of my heart, and what my lips know, they speak sincerely.
+3.My words will show the uprightness of my heart, and my lips will speak pure knowledge.

 4.The Spirit of God made me, and the breath of the Almighty gave me life.